kevinswiber/go-experiments/http-validation/Readme.md

 ## Running Tests

 The test script, and one of the test servers, requires `npm install` be run.
-Subsquent to that, we can run each test:
+Subsequent to that, we can run each test:

 ### Go Server